influxdata/telegraf/plugins/inputs/linux_wireless/README.md

     proc_net_wireless = "/proc/net/wireless"
     dump_zeros = false
 ```

+The ENV variable `PROC_ROOT` can also be set with the same value.

 ## Testing
 The `wireless_test` mocks out the interaction with `/proc/net/wireless`.
 It requires no outside dependencies.